jikamens/toodledo-python/README.rst

 things change in Toodledo.
 Import the class and look at its help string for more information.

-When you're using a cache, you can use the instantiated cache object as a drop-in replacement for the session object.
-All of the task and other methods on the session object can be called with the same syntax on the cache object: task-related methods will be handled by the cache, while other methods will be passed through to the underlying session object.

-If you instead call methods directly on the session object that modify tasks, i.e., ``AddTasks``, ``EditTasks``, ``DeleteTasks``, then those changes won't be reflected in the cache until you call its ``update`` method explicitly (when you're using the cache as a drop-in replacement for the session object, this happens automatically).
-The one time you may wish to do this is if you are making a bunch of updates in a row, in which case you might want to defer updating the cache until they're all finished.

-You can access the tasks in the cache in either of two ways:

-* The cache object is itself an iterable of all cached tasks.
-* You can call ``GetTasks`` on the task object exactly as you would on the session object and your query will be retrieved through the cache rather than directly from the server.

 Developing the library
 ======================